freenas/freenas-docs/userguide/system.rst

    Failover status: Enabled

-And this example is from a system that has not been configured for failover:
+This example is from a system that has not been configured for
+failover:

 .. code-block:: none